simprecicchiani/ThinkPad-T460s-macOS-OpenCore/BCM94360CS2_WLAN_card.md

 ## The bottom line
 ### That's a small issue for a laptop,
-> Due to adapter height, the back plate will have a small bump, resulting in a (very) small gap on the side
+> Due to adapter height, back plate will have a small bump, resulting in a (very) small gap on the right bottom side
 <img src="/images/9.jpeg" height="300">

 ### One giant leap for your life
-All of the following will work with **no extra kexts**
+All the followings will work with **no extra kexts**
 - Wifi 802.11ac
 - Bluetooth 4.0
 - Handoff